claygregory/serverless-prune-plugin/README.md

 ```

 To run automatically, the `automatic` property of `prune` must be set to `true` and the `number` of versions to keep must be specified.
+It is possible to set `number` to `0`.
+In this case, the plugin will delete all the function versions (except $LATEST); this is useful when disabling function versioning for an already-deployed stack.

 ### Layers